telerik/blazor-docs/components/grid/manual-operations.md

         }
         output += $"Current page: {args.Request.Page}, page size: {args.Request.PageSize}";

-        //show that data in the UI for a visual aid ConsoleSim = new MarkupString(output);
+        // show that data in the UI for a visual aid ConsoleSim = new MarkupString(output);

-        //actual data source operation, implement as required in your case (e.g., call a service with parameters you built) var result = PristineData.ToDataSourceResult(args.Request);
+        // actual data source operation, implement as required in your case (e.g., call a service with parameters you built) var result = PristineData.ToDataSourceResult(args.Request);
         CurrPageData = (result.Data as IEnumerable<SampleData>).ToList();
         Total = result.Total;